 And now... we're at the end of the trail for this month.
 A hundred Salt Grass Trail Riders came clippety-clopping down the road where I live last week, so I know the rodeo is in town and it's time to keep on sewing!

-I love all aspects of quilting, from designing quilts to making and quilting them.
+I am a quilt designer who loves all aspects of quilting.
 Applique is my first love, but I am also very fond of complex, intricately pieced quilts.
-Take a look and come back often - I hope to inspire you with my work!
+You can see many of my designs on my website -- WWW.COMEQUILT.COM.
+And if you want to contact me, send an email to: SHGARMAN @ VERIZON.NET.
+Take a look around and come back often - I hope to inspire you with my work!